ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

    {{timestamps}}.
 If not, the Aggregator MUST mark the input share as invalid with error `invalid_message`.

-1. Check if the report's timestamp is too far in the future.
-If the report's timestamp is more than a few minutes ahead of the current time, then the Aggregator SHOULD mark the input share as invalid with error `report_too_early`.
+1. Check if the report's timestamp is more than a few minutes ahead of the current time.
+If so, then the Aggregator SHOULD mark the input share as invalid with error `report_too_early`.

 1. Check if the report's timestamp is before the task's `task_interval`.
 If so, the Aggregator MUST mark the input share as invalid with the error